Dhatchu08/dhatchu08.github.io/_posts/2021-07-07-blog-post-title-from-file-name.md

-<h2>Cognitive Fitness: Pain Is Inevitable.
-How to Alleviate It and Use It to Your Advantage.

-Written by Anil Rajput </h2>
+## Cognitive Fitness: Pain Is Inevitable.
+How to Alleviate It and Use It to Your Advantage by Anil Rajput

 <img src="https://i.pinimg.com/originals/3b/66/2a/3b662aa5f1410bb4a094b269f18f0595.jpg">